Make A Dollar Tree Christmas Village Look Expensive

 Some high quality white acrylic paint

 I reccomend the liquitex acrylic paint because it has a lot of body.
 Craft paint won’t create the same effect on these houses and will roll off of it without sanding.
+Spray Paint will give you a very shiny painted, flat look, chalk paint will make it flat as well, but would be my 2nd choice if you can’t find the liquitex.
 You can find this at Michaels and on Amazon.

 Large sponge brush and a few smaller ones